You'll be invited to breast screening (mammogram) if you're eligible.

 - were assigned female at birth and have not had top surgery (surgery to remove the breasts and have male chest reconstruction)

-ask for an appointment at the beginning or end of a clinic to give you more privacy and time to talk to the mammographer
+- ask for an appointment at the beginning or end of clinic hours to give you more privacy and time to talk to the mammographer

 Changing or cancelling an appointment

-If you need to change or cancel your appointment, contact the breast screening service you booked your appointment with.
+If you need to change or cancel your appointment, contact the breast screening service using the contact details included in your invitation.